 Athletics at Martin Luther College help to contribute to a positive overall college experience for students.
 Christian sportsmanship is just as important as participation and winning is never placed at odds with learning.
-Gender equity in sports is observed.
+Gender equity in athletics is observed and enjoyed.